 Confession 3: It Can Take Hours of Unpaid Work Even Getting a Trip to Happen.
 If It Even Happens

-Last year, I was fortunate enough to cycle the Iron Curtain Trail across Finland.
+I was fortunate enough to cycle the Iron Curtain Trail across Finland.
 It was an 18-day 1350 km long trip!
-It was truly the trip of a lifetime, but making it happen took several months.
+Moreover it was truly the trip of a lifetime, but making it happen took several months.

 I already had a good relationship with Visit Finland that I’d developed over several years by working with them on smaller projects.
 Then, I developed a 7-page proposal of the project outlining the benefits they would receive by agreeing to work with me.
 That took three solid days.